-Which has a more negative effect on my credit score, "Account Paid In Full For Less Than the Full Balance" or "Foreclosure”?
+Which has a more negative effect on my credit score, "Account Paid In Full For Less Than the Full Balance" or "Foreclosure?"

-A status of “account paid in full for less than full balance" or "settled" will likely have a substantially negative impact on your scores because it means that you did not repay the debt in full as agreed.
+Although it may be less detrimental than a foreclosure, a mortgage loan that shows "account paid in full for less than full balance" or "settled" will likely have a substantially negative impact on your scores because it means that you did not repay the debt in full as agreed.

-According to VantageScore LLC, a mortgage loan settled through a short sale typically results in a change of 120 to 130 points in the VantageScore credit score.
+Credit scores take into account each individual's overall credit history, so it's impossible to say exactly how much a short sale or foreclosure will impact your credit scores.
+However, according to VantageScore LLC, a mortgage loan settled through a short sale typically results in a change of 120 to 130 points in the VantageScore credit score.
 A foreclosure generally causes a decline of 130 to 140 points.

 Thanks for asking.

-– The "Ask Experian" team
+The "Ask Experian" team